wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 The fee for the set script transaction is 0.01 WAVES.

-After attaching the script, the minimum fee for each transaction sent from  dApp account increases by 0.004 WAVES.
+After assigning the script, the minimum fee for each transaction sent from  dApp account increases by 0.004 WAVES.

 ## Limitations